-At a fair, show or exhibition youth may be interviewed by the media or approached by people who do not raise animals.
-It is important for them to be able to share their story with the general public.
+At a fair, show, or exhibition you may be interviewed by the media or approached by people who do not raise animals.
+It is important to be able to share your story with the general public.

 The Center for Food Integrity's Engage Training (2015) provides strategies when communicating with the public: